vardantandon/dotfiles/README.md

-# dotfiles
+# Personal Dotfiles
-Dotfiles for local Macbook desktop setup
+This repo contains all the Dotfiles required for a local Macbook desktop setup